1 million credentials fall into criminal hands every single day.

 ISIS has hailed the Strasbourg Christmas market killer as one of its soldiers.
 The terrorist, killed by police, was apparently radicalized in prison.
 Whether ISIS played a role in inspiring him or is simply retrospectively and opportunistically claiming responsibility is unclear, but the terror group as always is attentive to the seasons in its propaganda (Local—France).

-Today's edition of the CyberWire reports events affecting Canada, China, European Union, India, Iran, Israel, Democratic Peoples Republic of Korea, Kuwait, Malaysia, Myanmar, Russia, Saudi Arabia, United Arab Emirates, United Kingdom, United States.
+Today's issue includes events affecting Canada, China, European Union, India, Iran, Israel, Democratic Peoples Republic of Korea, Kuwait, Malaysia, Myanmar, Russia, Saudi Arabia, United Arab Emirates, United Kingdom, United States.

 How Are You Responding to Threats?
 Find Out Now in the SANS 2018 Incident Response Survey